This programme is recognised by the Society of Biology.

 - Delivered by leading international researchers in the Centre for Ecology and Conservation

 - Offers access to excellent facilities including state-of-the-art research laboratories, greenhouses, aviary and controlled environment rooms

 - Modules target both research and practical conservation skills

-This one-year full-time Masters programme is taught at our Cornwall Campus by the Centre for Ecology and Conservation; the fastest growing institute of its kind in the UK.
+This one-year full-time Masters programme is taught at our Penryn Campus in Cornwall by the Centre for Ecology and Conservation; the fastest growing institute of its kind in the UK.
 The course boasts a significant research component, with substantial fieldwork opportunities in the UK as well as a field course in Africa.
 A distinctive and integral feature of our MSc is the high degree of input from conservationists in collaborating governmental and non-governmental organisations.
 This participation takes a variety of forms, including guest lectures, field visits and specific training courses, but may also include providing research projects in their organisations.
 Collaborating organisations include: Cornwall Wildlife Trust, Butterfly Conservation, Marine Conservation Society, Natural England, Royal Botanic Gardens Kew and the Royal Society for the Protection of Birds (links open in new windows).

 The course provides excellent employability, with our alumni moving into careers such as: ecological consultancy, government conservation in UK and overseas, NGO conservation in the UK (Bat Conservation Trust, RSPB, Wildlife Trusts) and overseas and fully funded PhD positions in ecology and conservation.

 The MSc Conservation and Biodiversity programme at the Cornwall Campus was exactly what I was looking for.
 One of the best aspects of the Cornwall Campus is the beautiful nature in the area.
 While studying I’ve even found the time to surf, join FX-PEDITION 2010 and volunteer for the conservation charity BTCV.